minvws/nl-covid19-testvac-qr-core/README.md

 ## Context

 This PoC is part of a wider piece of work to map, asssess and curtail the privacy and security risks associated with the use cases for a citizen being able to prove vaccination or the veracity of a negative test result.
-This is driven by the anticipated need for a COVID-19 proof of vaccination requirement both internationally.
+This is driven by the anticipated need for a COVID-19 proof of vaccination requirement internationally.
 Note that there is currently no national requirement for such proof.

 In particular, the risks and mitigations are explored for both paper-based and digital versions of possible implementations for a proof of vaccination or negative test.